PervazGolrang/AZURE-INTFRASTRUCTURE-SECURITY-IDENTITY/Lab01_Core_Infrastructure_and_Security_Foundations/steps/step06_zero_trust_webapp.md

   --deployment-local-git
 ```

-Using .NET 8 due to stability.
+Using .NET 8 due to LTS stability, avoid .NET 9 and preview .NET 10.

 Push simple app content via Git or use deployment center to upload.

-## 6.2 - Create Private Endpoint for Web App
+## 6.2 - Create a Private Endpoint for Web App

 ```bash
 az network private-endpoint create \